Uvacoder/port-ankurparihar/README.md

 - Constant parts of the page like _toolbar_, _navigation-menu_, _footer_ etc. does not reload.
 - When user tries to navigate away from within the application (i.e. using navigation menu or footer links), the URL is parsed.
 - If the URL is application domain, we load only necessary part of application required and redraw necessary area.
-- For each part of website separate static data is generated.
+- For each page of website separate static html files are generated.

 ### Benefits of being SPA
 - Reduce data consumption as only partial data is loaded.